identity-box/identity-box/workspaces/homepage/src/pages/user/01_welcome.md

 In the DID method for Ethereum, a method specific identifier is created by prepending `did:ethr:` to a valid Ethereum address.
 A big advantage of this DID method is that such DID can be created completely off-line.
 Resolving a DID reduces to basically calling a `resolve` smart contract function providing a DID as an argument.
 The did resolver takes the Ethereum address, checks for the current owner, looks at contract events then builds and returns the resulting DID document.

 A disadvantage of a DID based on Ethereum is that it needs Ethereum.
-We would prefer that identity is integral part of the underlying P2P network, not an addition build on top of it.
+We would prefer that identity is an integral part of the underlying P2P network, not an addition build on top of it.
 Security and privacy as a default, not a fancy optional.

 ## DIDs for IPFS

 The DID method for Interplanetary Identifiers is based on [IPLD](https://ipld.io) - the data model of the content-addressable web that brings interoperability between different content-addressable protocols.
-IPLD is used in [IPFS](https://ipfs.io) to structure and link all the data chunks/objects.
+IPLD is used in [IPFS](https://ipfs.io) - Interplanetary File System - to structure and link all the data chunks/objects.
 In simple terms, IPFS is a content addressable distributed storage, where the physical location of the stored content depends on the content itself.

 Because IPFS is a content addressable distributed network, it features a resolver built-in, which together with [IPNS](https://docs.ipfs.io/guides/concepts/ipns/) - Interplanetary Name System - makes IPFS a powerful foundation to provide a global uniform infrastructure for identity and storage.

 Creating a DID in IPFS starts with creating an initial version of a DID document - for instance one listing a public key of the DID subject.
 This DID document is then added to the network and the resulting content identifier (called a CID - a hash with some metadata) is given back to the user.
 As already mentioned above, any update to this DID document will result in a new CID.
 A CID therefore cannot directly be used as a DID.
-What we need a binding between the DID and the most recent version of the corresponding DID document.
+What we need is a binding between the DID and the most recent version of the corresponding DID document.
 This is what *IPNS* - Interplanetary Name System - is for.
 IPNS provides a record that binds an IPNS name with the given CID.
 The process of creating an IPNS name is called *publishing*.
 The IPNS name has limited lifetime and needs to be renewed before it becomes invalid.
 These helps keeping IPFS clean from obsolete and unused names.

 What is an IPNS name under the hood?
 An IPNS name is hash of a public key belonging to an IPFS node.
 Each IPNS node has an associated key-pair.
 When publishing a name, the hash of the node's public key is used as an IPNS name.
 The owner of the node can create additional key-pairs in order to publish more IPNS names.

-IPNS name therefore becomes an DID on IPFS.
+An IPNS name therefore becomes a DID on IPFS.
 Every time the user updates the corresponding DID document, the document needs to be republished under the same IPNS name, so that the IPNS name points to the most recent version of the DID document.

 As we see, everything we need to create and to maintain a DID is already part of the underlying infrastructure - IPFS P2P network - which in our vision can result in a much more scalable and uniform approach to global identity system than DID based on the Ethereum method.
 What makes IPFS even more suitable is that it is based on IPLD, which makes the concept of addressable web scaling well across different domains - for instance, a DID document can easily refer to an Ethereum transaction hash or to a git commit.

-## Introducing IdBox
+## Introducing Identity Box

 In order to take advantage of the distributed internet of the future, each participating user needs to own an IPFS node extended with self-sovereign identity and potentially other user-tailored services.